 Completing the Bachelor of Medical Science (Specialisation) is your gateway to a wide variety of health professional roles.
 Depending on your chosen specialisation you will be qualified to work in roles such as:

 - Medical Laboratory Scientist

-The Pathology specialisation of the Bachelor of Medical Science is accredited by Australian Institute of Medical Scientists (AIMS) for graduates to be employed as Medical Scientists in Diagnostic Pathology Laboratories.
 The Clinical Investigation specialisation plan has been developed in conjunction with the relevant professional societies including the Australian and New Zealand Society of Respiratory Science, Australian Neorophysiology Technologists of Australia and Professionals in Cardiac Sciences of Australia.
 The Nutrition specialisation has been developed in accordance with guidelines from the Nutrition Society of Australia.

 The Bachelor of Medical Science (Specialisation) is a practical course designed to ensure you graduate with knowledge in sciences, study and research skills and professional health experience.